 Address: 125 I St, Sacramento, CA 95814, United States

 Not yet done crafting your itinerary?
-I have another one here for the rail fans out there!
-California State Railroad Museum is a museum within the state park system of California.
+I have another one here for the rail fans out there.
+California State Railroad Museum in Sacramento is a California state park system museum.
 It highlights one of the most significant aspects of America’s rise in the West, the railway, and its crucial role in connecting California to the rest of America.

 But there’s more to this museum than its fancy display of railroads and trains!
 California State Railroad Museum holds an event called the “Excursion Train Rides” every April to September.